Guli Silberstein Artist-filmmaker, moving-image researcher and video editor, London-based

 'The Schizophrenic State Project’ - War, Media & Appropriation

-Ecstatic Truth: Lessons of Darkness and Light, animated documentary symposium, Royal College of Art, 27.5.17
+- Ecstatic Truth, animated documentary symposium, Royal College of Art London, 27.5.17

-Journal of Media Practice and MeCCSA Practice Network Symposium, Bath Spa University, Bath UK.
-8.6.17
+- Journal of Media Practice and MeCCSA Practice Network Symposium, Bath Spa University, 8.6.17

 Schizophrenic State (2001-3, 5’25’’, USA/Israel) starts with two tragic images: an Israeli soldier being lynched in Ramallah, and a Palestinian boy, Muhammad AL-Dura, and his father being fired at in Gaza.
 The work continues with a string of images and sounds sourced both from found footage and recorded material.
 Using Gregory Bateson’s Cybernetics theory of the ‘double bind’, this violent situation in the work is re-considered as schizophrenic - two sides trapped in a cycle of violence.
 While the filmmaker, an Israeli living in New York City, is in a kind of schizophrenic state as well, watching these images from afar.
 The work addresses the nature of images – questioning are these images real?
 Are any images real?